 These sessions allow a bite-sized introduction to a single area of improvement practice, and aim to equip attendees to make similar improvements in their own teams and organisations.

-Sessions are 60 minutes in length and panels should comprise no more than four people.
-There should be at least 15 minutes dedicated to audience interaction and Q&A.
+Sessions are 60 minutes in length, including at least 15 minutes dedicated to audience interaction and Q&A.

 - A clear focus on a single area of improvement practice that can be replicated across other organisations and specialties.

-- Where possible, inclusion of panel members from two or more teams and/or partner organisations who are collaborating to deliver improvement
+- Panel members from two or more teams and/or partner organisations who are collaborating to deliver improvement

 - Clear learning outcomes for attendees